You'll Think of Me (Elvis Presley song)

 "You'll Think of Me" is a song by Elvis Presley from his 1969 double album From Memphis to Vegas / From Vegas to Memphis.

 Its first release on record was in August or September 1969 on a single as the reverse side to "Suspicious Minds".
 On December 1, 1970, the single "Suspicious Minds" / "You'll Think of Me" was re-released as part of RCA Victor's Gold Standard Series (together with 9 older Presley's singles).

 The single "Suspicious Minds" was certified Gold by RIAA for sales in 1 million copies in the United States on October 28, 1969.
 On March 27, 1992, it was certified Platinum.
 It also was the South African single of the year.

 Writing and recording history

 The song was written by Mort Shuman.

-Presley recorded it on January 14, 1969, at the American Sound Studio in Memphis, Tennessee (at studio sessions for RCA that were held there on January 13–16 and 20–23).
+Presley recorded it on January 14, 1969, during a studio session for RCA at the American Sound Studio in Memphis, Tennessee.